fmuecke/MuiDB/README.md

 >`Strings.en.xlf` - the English translation database
 >`Strings.de.xlf` - the German translation database

-*Which of the files are involved in a merge conflicts?*
+*Which files are involved in a merge conflicts?*

 > Apparently **all five of them**.
 Because almost every time a new string is added it is appended to the *end* of the database.
 And this is also true for all the co-workers adding strings for this project every day.